-Gavin Bishop, along with Gecko Press and Scorpio Books, launched his latest illustrated book at Tūranga, Cook's Cook: The cook who cooked for Captain Cook.
+Gavin Bishop, opens a new window, along with Gecko Press, opens a new window and Scorpio Books, opens a new window, launched his latest illustrated book at Tūranga, Cook's Cook: The cook who cooked for Captain Cook.
 2019 will be the 250th anniversary of the visit of the H.M.
 Endeavour to Aotearoa New Zealand and Bishop’s book offers a fresh perspective on their journey.

 A large audience heard how Bishop spent several years researching for the book, which he says he really enjoyed, but was overwhelmed by the information he found.

 One thing that struck him was the number of books that contradicted each other.

 His challenge was how to find his own unique angle on the Endeavour story.
 As he looked through the names of the crew on the boat and their occupations, he began to wonder about the lesser-known members on board and was particularly struck by their curiously one-handed cook, John Thompson.

 The story of the crew's journey is told through food "as a point of context," explains Bishop, with the cook as narrator.
 And, as his publisher Julia Marshall from Gecko Press notes "you can tell so many different stories through food—everything is here: culture, class, adventure, humour and much more."

 The Endeavour was originally the collier Earl of Pembroke and was designed for a crew of just 16 but when it sailed as the Endeavour it had 94 crew on board, packed in like sardines.
 And the meals were prepared on the mess deck where 74 men slept!